Charity shops in Newark-on-Trent

 Is sending donated jewellery from Newark by post safe?

 Yes.
 Items go by Royal Mail Special Delivery Guaranteed and are tracked throughout.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Can we check with GoldPaid before committing?